predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 });
 ```

 This example is implemented below.
-We try to fit the modal in the available space, this is a crude approach and a lot more could be done.
+We try to fit the modal in the available space.
+Note: this is a crude approach - a lot more could be done.

 <div>
   <iron-ajax